deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/business-management.md

 All rumors are false until officially denied.

+Don’t look for the needle in the haystack.
+Just buy the haystack! -- John C. Bogle

 ### 22 sentences that will further your career more than a Harvard MBA

 1. Done is always better than perfect